 Definition and Explanation of Phonological Processes

-A phonological disorder occurs when the patterns that the child is using exist beyond the period of time that “typical” children have stopped using them, or when the errors are much more different than expected.
-For example, if the child is using the phonological process of “reduplication,” like saying “wawa” for “water” by the age of 4, we would say that he/she is delayed because that process typically ends in children by the age of 3.
+A phonological disorder occurs when the patterns the child uses exist beyond the period of time that “typical” children have stopped using them, or when the errors are even more different than expected.
+For example, a child with a phonological disorder uses the phonological process of “reduplication,” like saying “wawa” for “water” by the age of 4.
+We speech therapists would say that his/her speech shows a delay because that process typically ends in children by the age of 3.

-The excessive use of phonological patterns that are atypical can be described as a disorder because when multiple processes are used, it creates speech that is unintelligible.
-As a result, if you have a child who is not speaking clearly and no one can understand him/her, it’s important to make sure they are screened for a phonological disorder and have a clear treatment plan.
-I’m going to give you an overview of the most COMMON processes, and what a speech pathologist sees most frequently.
+I’m going to give you an overview of the most COMMON processes, and what speech pathologists see most frequently.
 Just know that there are many more processes, but for the purpose of this blog, it’s not necessary for you to know!

 Different Types of Phonological Processes